 What happens to the remains after cremation?

 After cremation, the remains are ground using a processor.
-The ashes are store in a temporary container or a specific urn provided by the family members and then handed over to them.
+The ashes are stored in a temporary container or a specific urn provided by the family members and then handed over to them.

 Can ashes be scattered anywhere?